nathanhoad/godot_dialogue_manager/docs/Writing_Dialogue.md

 ## Responses

 To give the player branching options you can start a line with "- " and then a prompt.
+Like dialogue, prompts can also contain variables wrapped in `{{}}`.

 ![Empty prompts](empty-prompts.jpg)